MARKETProtocol/docs/source/includes/_smartcontracts.md

 }
 ```

-MARKET utilizes off chain orders to reduce the amount of needed transactions that must occur on the blockchain.
+MARKET utilizes off chain orders to reduce the number of needed transactions that must occur on the blockchain.
 Third
 party Nodes will provide order book hosting and aggregation services on top of the protocol to facilitate liquidity.
 Orders however are cryptographically signed to ensure no manipulation and facilitate trust-less executions.